XiTangLin/Portfolio/README.md

 - Accounted for seasonality and additional factors while modeling rental bike usage.
 ### Brown Fat Case Study
 _Group Coursework | R Studio_
-- Worked with team members to write and present a report.
+- Worked with team members to build a model to predict the presence of brown fat in patients.
 - Led the data exploration and model-building sections.
 - Used train-test splits, heatmaps, etc.